cozy/cozy-setup/README.md

 configuration.
 Mails are only required to notify you what to do when you need to reset your password.

-Redis is set to default conf.
+Redis conf is the default one.

 # About Cozy

 Cozy is private pesronal cloud solution that allows you to host all your personnal application in a single place you control.
-This way, you can manage your data efficiently while protecting your privacy.
+This way, you can manage your data from anywhere while protecting your privacy.

 http://www.mycozycloud.com